wizmer/spack/README.md

     $ cd MVDTool
     $ spack diy -y --test=root mvdtool@my-custom-version

+This version of MVDTool can now be re-used by Spack to build other software, when `^mvdtool@my-custom-version` is appended to the appropriate spec.

 ## Building software on BlueBrain5

 On BB5, clone this repository to get started using Spack.